Dutch-Paris line

-Dutch-Paris escape line was a resistance network during World War II with ties to the Dutch, Belgian and French Resistance.
+The Dutch-Paris escape line was a resistance network during World War II with ties to the Dutch, Belgian, and French Resistance.
 Their main mission was to rescue people from the Nazis by hiding them or taking them to neutral countries.
 They also served as a clandestine courier service.
-In 1978 Yad Vashem recognized Dutch-Paris's illegal work of rescuing Jews by honoring the line's leader, Jean Weidner (aka Johan Hendrik Weidner) as Righteous Among the Nations on behalf of the entire network.
+In 1978, Yad Vashem recognized the Dutch-Paris's illegal work of rescuing Jews by honoring the line's leader, Jean Weidner (aka Johan Hendrik Weidner) as Righteous Among the Nations on behalf of the entire network.

 Summary

-Dutch-Paris was a transnational resistance network composed of over 330 men, women and teenagers living in occupied France, Belgium and the Netherlands as well as neutral Switzerland.
-Between 1942 and 1944 they rescued approximately 3,000 people from the Nazis, mostly Jews, resisters, labor draft evaders and downed Allied aviators.
+Dutch-Paris was a transnational resistance network composed of over 330 men, women, and teenagers living in occupied France, Belgium, and the Netherlands, as well as neutral Switzerland.
+Between 1942 and 1944, they rescued approximately 3,000 people from the Nazis, mostly Jews, resisters, labor draft evaders, and downed Allied aviators.
 They supported some of these people in hiding and smuggled others into neutral Switzerland or Spain.
 Dutch-Paris also acted as a clandestine courier service throughout western Europe for the Dutch government-in-exile, other resistance groups, churches and families.
 Dutch-Paris claimed no national, political or religious affiliation.

 In 1978 Yad Vashem recognized the entire Dutch-Paris line as Righteous Among the Nations in the person of their leader, Jean Weidner, also known as Johan Henrik Weidner and John Henry Weidner.